 - Mini Umbrella warning signs: Mini Umbrella schemes are structured to achieve multiple Employment Allowance opportunities by use of multiple Limited companies.

-- How HIVE360 works: Due to our payroll structures all the companies under the HIVE360 structure are deemed as connected parties by HMRC and therefore no employers’ allowances are allowable.
+- How HIVE360 works: Due to our compliant payroll solution structures, all of the companies under the HIVE360 structure are deemed as connected parties by HMRC, and therefore, no employers’ allowances are allowable.

-The costs of not doing your due diligence is very high, and the industry really needs to grasp the nettle on this issue to eradicate the malpractice and abuse of tax legislation that threatens the reputation and long-term survival of many businesses, and the industry as a whole.
+The costs of not doing your due diligence are very high, and the industry really needs to grasp the nettle on this issue to eradicate the malpractice and abuse of tax legislation that threatens the reputation and long-term survival of many businesses and the industry.
 If you are uncertain and need help evaluating your current supply chain, I am happy to offer my help and guidance on what to look out for and how to evidence your compliance.
 We also offer a fully compliant payroll solution, to take care of all your payroll compliance for you.

 Drop me a line at David.email@example.com or call me on 0121 661 4851 to book an initial meeting.